Paper money: Birth of European banknotes

 The first paper money in Europe, issued by the Stockholms Banco in 1666.

-The shift toward the use of these receipts as a means of payment took place in the mid-17th century, as the price revolution, when relatively rapid gold inflation was causing a re-assessment of how money worked.
+The shift toward the use of these receipts as a means of payment took place in the mid-17th century during the price revolution, when relatively rapid gold inflation was causing a re-assessment of how money worked.
 The goldsmith bankers of London began to give out the receipts as payable to the bearer of the document rather than the original depositor.
 This meant that the note could be used as currency based on the security of the goldsmith, not the account holder of the goldsmith-banker.
 The bankers also began issuing a greater value of notes than the total value of their physical reserves in the form of loans, on the assumption that they would not have to redeem all of their issued banknotes at the same time.

 This was a natural extension of debt-based issuance of split tally sticks used for centuries in places like St. Giles Fair.
 Done in this way, it was able to directly expand the expansion of the supply of circulating money.
 As these receipts were increasingly used in the money circulation system, depositors began to ask for multiple receipts to be made out in smaller, fixed denominations for use as money.
 The receipts soon became a written order to pay the amount to whoever had possession of the note.
 These notes are credited as the first modern banknotes.

 The first short-lived attempt at issuing banknotes by a central bank was in 1661 by Stockholms Banco, a predecessor of Sweden's central bank, Sveriges Riksbank.
 These replaced the copper-plates being used instead as a means of payment.
 The peculiar circumstances of the Swedish coin supply were what led to this banknote issue.
 Cheap foreign imports of copper had forced the Crown to steadily increase the size of the copper coinage to maintain its value relative to silver.
 The heavy weight of the new coins encouraged merchants to deposit it in exchange for receipts.
 These became banknotes when the manager of the bank decoupled the rate of note issue from the bank currency reserves.
 Three years later, the bank went bankrupt after rapidly increasing the artificial money supply through the large-scale printing of paper money.
 A new bank, the Riksens Ständers Bank, was established in 1668, but did not issue banknotes until the 19th century.